In this Azure article, we will discuss a step-by-step tutorial to send and read messages using Azure Functions from Service Bus Queues.

 Now, Press F5 to run the application

-Creating a Service Bus Queue triggers Azure function for reading the messages from the Queue
+Creating a Service Bus Queue triggers the Azure function for reading the messages from the Queue

 You can follow the below steps